LordOfDragons/dragengine/README.md

 In general all compiling takes place inside "build" directories underneath the respective SConscript files.
 To make a full clean you can delete all directories named "build" safely

+Every target can be cleared by appending "-c" to the command line.
+For example to clear build files run

+    scons -c

+To clear only archive files run

+    scons -c archive

+Clearing only removes files not directories.
+This is the default SCons behavior.

+When running SCons as user it is recommended to use "prefix" parameter to define the installation directory otherwise installing files fails with permission denied errors.
+It is not recommended to run SCons as root unless you intent to install files directly into the system.

+Package maintainers requiring sandboxing to build packages can use the SCons sandbox support to placed installed files in a different location than the "prefix" parameter defines like this:

+    scons --install-sandbox=path/to/sandbox

+See the __debian__ branch for an example of how this is used.

 # Build Dependencies